-- (a) Authority.
-The rules in this chapter apply to the funds provided to Multifamily Developments through the Multifamily Direct Loan Program (MFDL or Direct Loan Program) by the Texas Department of Housing and Community Affairs (the Department).
-Notwithstanding anything in this chapter to the contrary, loans and grants issued to finance the Development of multifamily rental housing are subject to the requirements of the laws of the State of Texas, including but not limited to Tex.
-Gov't Code, Chapter 2306 (sometimes referred to as the State Act), and federal law pursuant to the requirements of Title II of the Cranston-Gonzalez National Affordable Housing Act, Division B, Title III of the Housing and Economic Recovery Act (HERA) of 2008 Emergency Assistance for the Redevelopment of Abandoned and Foreclosed Homes, Section 1497 of the Dodd-Frank Wall Street Reform and Consumer Protection Act: Additional Assistance for Neighborhood Stabilization Programs, Title I of the Housing and Economic Recovery Act of 2008, Section 1131 (Public Law 110-289), and the implementing regulations 24 CFR Part 91, Part 92, Part 93, and Part 570 as they may be applicable to a specific fund source.
-The Department is authorized to administer Direct Loan Program funds pursuant to Tex.
-Gov't Code, Chapter 2306, Subchapter I, Housing Finance Division. - (b) General.
-This chapter applies to an award of MFDL funds by the Department and establishes the general requirements associated with the application and award process for such funds.
-Applicants pursuing MFDL assistance from the Department are required to certify, among other things, that they have familiarized themselves with all applicable rules that govern that specific program including, but not limited to this chapter, Chapter 1 of this title (relating to Administration), Chapter 2 of this title (relating to Enforcement), Chapter 8 of this title (relating to Section 811 PRA Program), and Chapter 10 of this title (relating to Uniform Multifamily Rules), Chapter 11 of this title (relating to Housing Tax Credit Program Qualified Allocation Plan (QAP)) and Chapter 12 of this title (relating to Multifamily Housing Revenue Bond Rules) will apply if MFDL funds are layered with those other Department programs.
+(a) Authority.
+The rules in this Chapter apply to the funds provided to Multifamily Developments through the Multifamily Direct Loan Program ("MFDL" or "Direct Loan Program") by the Texas Department of Housing and Community Affairs ("Department").
+Notwithstanding anything in this Chapter to the contrary, loans and grants issued to finance the Development of multifamily rental housing are subject to the requirements of the laws of the State of Texas, including but not limited to Tex.
+Gov't Code, Chapter 2306 (sometimes referred to as the "State Act"), and federal law pursuant to the requirements of Title II of the Cranston-Gonzalez National Affordable Housing Act, Division B, Title III of the Housing and Economic Recovery Act (HERA) of 2008 - Emergency Assistance for the Redevelopment of Abandoned and Foreclosed Homes, Section 1497 of the Dodd-Frank Wall Street Reform and Consumer Protection Act: Additional Assistance for Neighborhood Stabilization Programs, Title I of the Housing and Economic Recovery Act of 2008, Section 1131 (Public Law 110-289), and the implementing regulations 24 CFR Part 91, Part 92, and Part 93, and Part 570 as they may be applicable to a specific fund source.
+The Department is authorized to administer Direct Loan Program funds pursuant to Tex Gov't Code, Chapter 2306, Subchapter I, Housing Finance Division.

+(b) General.
+This Chapter applies to an award of MFDL funds by the Department and establishes the general requirements associated with the application and award process for such funds.
+Applicants pursuing MFDL assistance from the Department are required to certify, among other things, that they have familiarized themselves with all applicable rules that govern that specific program including, but not limited to this Chapter, Chapter 1 (relating to Administration), Chapter 2 (relating to Enforcement), Chapter 8 (relating to Section 811 PRA Program), and Chapter 10 of this Title (relating to Uniform Multifamily Rules), Chapter 11 of this Title (relating to Housing Tax Credit Program Qualified Allocation Plan ("QAP")) and Chapter 12 of this Title (relating to Multifamily Housing Revenue Bond Rules) will apply if MFDL funds are layered with those other Department programs.
 The Applicant is also required to certify that it is familiar with any other federal, state, or local financing sources that it identifies in its Application.
 Any conflict with rules regulations, or statutes will be resolved on a case by case basis that allows for compliance with all requirements.
-Conflicts that cannot be resolved may result in Application ineligibility. - (c) Waivers.
-Requests for waivers of any program rules or requirements must be made in accordance with 10 TAC §11.207 (relating to Waiver of Rules) and as limited by the rules in this chapter.
-In no instance will the Department consider a waiver request that would violate federal program requirements or state or federal statute. - (d) Applications for Multifamily Direct Loan funds must meet all applicable eligibility and threshold requirements of Chapter 11 of this title (relating to the Qualified Allocation Plan).
+Conflicts that cannot be resolved may result in Application ineligibility.

+(c) Waivers.
+Requests for waivers of any program rules or requirements must be made in accordance with 10 TAC §1011.207 of this title (relating to Waiver of Rules for Applications) and as limited by the rules in this Chapter.
+In no instance will the Department consider a waiver request that would violate federal program requirements or state or federal statute.

+(d) Applications for Multifamily Direct Loan funds must meet all applicable eligibility and threshold requirements of Chapter 11 of this Title, the Qualified Allocation Plan.